 Going to bed at night being grateful

-I am thankful for being alive, for being healthy, for having and making opportunities, and for living the life I want.
+I am grateful for being alive, for being healthy, for having and making opportunities, and for living the life I want.

 The good ones and the crappy ones… all made me the person I am today.
 Memories of experiences where I had an impact on others or others had an impact on me are the most rewarding.